 The Other P.B.P.

-Those familiar with the Audax Club Parisien Paris-Brest-Paris may have noticed that for PBP 2011, the event has been rebranded PBP Randonneur.
+Those familiar with the Audax Club Parisien Paris-Brest-Paris may have noticed that for PBP 2011, the event was rebranded PBP Randonneur.

 ACP's 1200 km PBP Randonneur is the pinnacle of brevet riding for most of us.
 The 5300 starters in 2007 became part of PBP history stretching back the events beginnings in 1891 as a race and the first PBP brevet in 1931.